MUSC Student Government Association

 International Student Association 1

 By a 2/3 majority vote of the SGA, a university-wide student organization may have one representative on the SGA.
-Whenever a re-calculation of representatives is performed, university-wide committees who have already been recognized will continue to be recognized.
-Currently recognized university-wide student organizations: Multicultural Student Advisory Board, International Student Association.
+Whenever a re-calculation of representatives is performed, university-wide affinity groups who have already been recognized will continue to be recognized.
+Currently recognized university-wide student organizations: Multicultural Student Advisory Board, International Student Association, Alliance for Equality, and Alliance for Hispanic Health.

 The members of the SGA must be students in good standing at MUSC as determined by the individual colleges under their respective grading systems and the Honor Code.